 Showing that you nurture close relationships and a family-like environment will attract clients who share the same values.
 And it will reassure current customers that they’re in the hands of a team that loves what they do.

-Both are OK and have audiences of their own.
+Both are okay and have audiences of their own.
 Think about your buyer persona and the type of customer with whom you want to connect.
 And always, always be genuine.

 Share progress and success.
 New offices, certificates, trainings, and workshops — show it.
 Investing in your team is sign of a healthy company determined to succeed, so why not highlight these accomplishments?